 Our business could be adversely affected by difficult economic conditions in the regions in which we operate.

 We operate in seven states and the District of Columbia.
 Most of our customers are individuals and small- and medium-sized businesses that are dependent upon their regional economies.
 The economic conditions in these local markets may be different from, and in some instances worse than, economic conditions in the U.S. as a whole.
-Challenging macroeconomic, recessionary and employment conditions in the market areas we serve could result in the following consequences, any of which could have a material adverse effect on our business, financial condition and results of operations, such as: demand for our loans, deposits and services may decline; loan delinquencies, problem assets, foreclosures and charge-offs may increase; weak economic conditions could limit the demand for loans by creditworthy borrowers, limiting our capacity to leverage our retail deposits and maintain our net interest income; collateral for our loans may decline in value; and the amount of our low-cost or non-interest-bearing deposits may decrease.
+Challenging macroeconomic, recessionary and employment conditions in the market areas we serve could result in the following consequences, among others, any of which could have a material adverse effect on our business, financial condition and results of operations: demand for our loans, deposits and services may decline; loan delinquencies, problem assets, foreclosures and charge-offs may increase; weak economic conditions could limit the demand for loans by creditworthy borrowers, limiting our capacity to leverage our retail deposits and maintain our net interest income; collateral for our loans may decline in value; and the amount of our low-cost or non-interest-bearing deposits may decrease.

 Natural and Human Disruptions1 | 2.6%